aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

  and see if a connection error occur due to no healthy upstreams.

 **Why did this request fail?**
 The red service is discoverable via IPv4 and the virtual gateway cannot send it traffic given the current preference is `IPv6_ONLY`.
-For CloudMap service discovery, there are no IPv6 address that are being registered.
+For CloudMap service discovery, there are no IPv6 address that is being registered.
 For DNS service discovery, there are no AAAA records being registered.
 As a result the virtual gateway does not have an IP address to route traffic to.

 You can also try all of the following colors as well and get these results